Ambient Scholarship Award Winning Essay by Ada Lian

 The Ubiquitous Role Bamboo Has in Making a More Sustainable World

 It is indisputable that the Earth has been suffering for decades and even centuries.
 The planet’s

 average surface temperature has increased about 1.62 Fahrenheit since the late 19th century due

 to the increased greenhouse gas emissions.
 According to NASA, the Greenland and Antarctic ice sheets lost an average of about 413 billion tons per year which consequently increased the sea level about 8 inches in the last century.
-As natural disasters become more drastic and frequent, an average of 25.3 million people have been displaced each year since 2008.
+As natural disasters have become more drastic and frequent, an average of 25.3 million people has been displaced each year since 2008.
 Although climate change has been discussed frequently, more needs to be done to raise awareness and combat the climate crisis.
-It is important for consumers and businesses to be more conscious of their carbon footprint – bamboo is a solution to reducing that footprint.
+Consumers and businesses need to be more conscious of their carbon footprint – bamboo is a solution to reducing that footprint.

 Bamboo is a grass plant that has about 1,200 species and occupies about 37 million hectares of

 the total forest area of the world.
 It is considered one of the most sustainable resources because it